JNRowe/jnrowe.github.io/_sources/articles/tips/BTS_as_a_task_manager.txt

     a09:om: This is a test bug

 The ``be list`` output consists of three fields separated by colons and they
-are: bug identifer, status and title.
+are: bug identifier, status and title.
 The first character of the  status field is an ``o`` telling us the bugs are marked as open, and the second character is the severity indicator(where the ``s`` for bug ``ec4`` tells us it is marked as serious).